-Please see the section entitled "United States Federal Income Tax Considerations" for a more detailed discussion with respect to the PFIC rules and risks and tax consequences of PFIC classification to U.S. Holders of PubCo Class A Ordinary Shares.
-U.S. Holders should consult their tax advisors regarding the possible application of the PFIC rules to holders of the PubCo Class A Ordinary Shares.
+Please see "Item 10.
+Additional Information-E. Taxation-U.S. Federal Income Tax Considerations to U.S. Holders" for a more detailed discussion with respect to the PFIC rules and risks and tax consequences of PFIC classification to U.S. Holders of our Class A Ordinary Shares.
+U.S. Holders should consult their tax advisors regarding the possible application of the PFIC rules to holders of our Class A Ordinary Shares.